wslh-data/dataportal/_dashboards/sc2_ww_dashboard.md

 The Map or Geographic Report displays pie charts reflecting the relative abundance of the COVID-19 variant groups over the monitored communities.

 *By default, the current month is displayed.
 Click on the "play" button to start the animation.
 Use the drop-down menu to limit the view to a specific variant group.
 When you select a variant using the drop-down menu, the plot will show you where and when the variant was first detected.
-In the resulting view, the circle size is* *proportional to the relative abundance of the selected variant group in wastewater from 0% to 100%.
+In the resulting view, the circle size is* *proportional to the relative abundance of the selected variant group in wastewater from 0% to 100% maximum.
 Click over the chart to reveal more information.
 The variants are listed in the legend in alphabetical order.
 Data are binned per month.*

 <br>
 <br>